pugetmesh/pugetmesh.github.io/docs/meshtastic/config.md

 === "Modules>MQTT"

-    Enabling MQTT will guarantee you will appear on the map, otherwise you must have OK to MQTT & position on and connect to a node uplinked to MQTT.
+    Enabling MQTT will guarantee you will appear on the map, otherwise you must have "OK to MQTT" (Found under LoRa), position on, and connect to a node uplinked to MQTT.

     * **Enabled:** `TRUE`
     * **MQTT Server Address:** `mqtt.davekeogh.com` - this server is required to show up on our map.